SurajKGoyal/atlys-android-test/README.md

 # atlys android test
-A sample project for where you can see tradning movies.
+A sample project for where you can see trending movies.

 ## Author ✍️